MichaelRFairhurst/scroll_animate/README.md

 )
 ```

-### SliverFadeTransition
+### SliverSuspendedFadeTransition

-A sliver that freezes in place at the top of the scrollview and crossfades
+A sliver that suspends in place at the top of the scrollview and crossfades
 between two widgets before continuing to scroll.

 The minimum necessary to use this widget is to provide two children; the [first]